-As a Deputy Title IX Coordinator, Chris Beyer is primarily responsible for organizing student training required under Title IX.
+As a Deputy Title IX Coordinator, Chris Beyer coordinates with the Title IX Coordinator when reports come to the attention of the Office of Residential Life.
 Chris can also receive a complaint of a violation of Title IX from any member of the Augustana community.